-POLICY To provide guidance for delegated officers when approving reduced setbacks on residential lots within the Shire of Mukinbudin.
-OBJECTIVES To establish a set of guidelines for the approval of Reduced setbacks on residential lots within the Shire of Mukinbudin.
-GUIDELINES The following criterion need to be met in order for a Reduced setback to be approved under delegated Authority: 1.
-Setback is to be reduced to no less than 1m from the boundary.
-The setback to be reduced relates to those other than Street setbacks.
-3. Building footprint is to be a reasonable size with reduction required to enable a good fit.
-Approval is for a reduced setback for a single storey dwelling only.
-5. Application for the reduced setback is within a residential lot setting only.
-6. In the case of Sheds, the shed height is not to exceed 3m at the top of the external wall and 6m at the top of the pitch of the roof.
-7. Design is sensitive to the surrounding amenity and meets outdoor open space requirements of a minimum of 45% of the total development, including a minimum of 24sq metres outdoor living.
-All applications approved under delegated authority will need to be assessed using the Reduced Setbacks Approval Assessment Form and reported to Council on a monthly basis.
+OBJECTIVES To establish a set of guidelines for the approval of Reduced

+GUIDELINES The following criterion need to be met in order for a

+Reduced setback to be approved under delegated Authority:

+1. Setback is to be reduced to no less than 1m from the boundary.

+2. The setback to be reduced relates to those other than Street setbacks.

+- 3. Building footprint is to be a reasonable size with reduction required to enable a good fit. - 4.
+Approval is for a reduced setback for a single storey dwelling only. - 5.
+Application for the reduced setback is within a residential lot setting only. - 6.
+In the case of Sheds, the shed height is not to exceed 3m at the top of the external wall and 6m at the top of the pitch of the roof. - 7.
+Design is sensitive to the surrounding amenity and meets outdoor open space requirements of a minimum of 45% of the total development, including a minimum of 24sq metres outdoor living.

+All applications approved under delegated authority will need to be assessed using the Reduced Setbacks

+Approval Assessment Form and reported to Council on a monthly basis.
 The assessment is to be signed off by both the CEO.
-HISTORY May 2016 REVIEW Chief Executive Officer